14x top things to do in Maastricht, The Netherlands

 Drive, or take the train, all the way to the most southern tip of The Netherlands and visit Maastricht.
 I don’t think a trip to The Netherlands is quite complete without having seen Maastricht.
 Take your time wandering through the ancient ruins from Roman and Spanish times, shopping in the most beautiful bookshop in the world and eating in the most sophisticated restaurants in the country.
 Check out the complete travel guide to Maastricht The Netherlands.

 When visiting Maastricht, you are simply drawn to the bustling main square Vrijthof, surrounded by many cafés.
-After having a coffee, or a beer, at one of them, cross the square to see the imposing Sint Servaas Basilique, which is built around the shrine of Saint Servatius, the first bishop of Maastricht, dating back to 1000.
-The cloister garden in the back is nice and serene.
+After having a coffee, or a beer, at one of them, cross the square to see the imposing Sint Servaas Basilica, which is built around the shrine of Saint Servatius, the first bishop of Maastricht, dating back to 1000.
+The cloister garden of the basilica is glorious and serene.

 Maastricht underground